You’ll maintain and operate a network of complex communication, radar and information systems worldwide.

 Qualifications you need

-Qualified: 3 GCSE/SCEs at Grade C/2 minimum or equivalent in English language & maths.
-You also require an approved science/technology-based subject.
+Qualified: 3 GCSE/SCEs at Grade C/2 minimum or 3 SNEs at Grade 5 or equivalent, including English Language and Maths.
+You also require an approved Science/Technology-based subject.
 We also accept other qualifications, please see the job description for details.

 If you do not hold a qualification in an approved Science or Technology-based subject as listed above, you can still apply as a qualified ICT Technician provided you have the required English Language and Maths grades.
 You will also need to achieve a slightly higher score in the relevant part of the entry test.